bsour/bsour/README.md

 ---

 ### :man_technologist: About Me : I am a software developer from the land down under :kangaroo:.
 - :telescope: I’m changing careers and currently a student at Holberton School for software engineering.
-I am also pursuing my masters in Computer Science from Monash University Australia, specialising in Software engineering.

 - :telescope: I am also pursuing my masters in Computer Science from Monash University Australia, specialising in Software engineering.